espace/db_documenter/README.md

 ## Features

-1. Generate database documentation as a Word document.
+1. Generate database documentation as a `Word document` or `Markdown file`.
 2. Generate Description for columns based on it is type and name, Also handle Enums and STI and AASM.
 3. Easy to change the generated description by adding a comment on your database.
 4. Hide sample values of desired columns using configuration.